cioran0/dzSaver/README.md

 Uses tkinter and must install tkinterdnd2 mentioned in requirements.
 Can be installed ```pip install tkinterdnd2``` or from here https://pypi.org/project/tkinterdnd2/

 ![Screenshot 2025-05-18 014537](https://github.com/user-attachments/assets/a15269c2-ff1e-4740-8130-3c8950ce27b3)

+See LICENSES section for all relevant Licenses libvips and tkinterdnd2